danielkpodo/danielkpodo/README.md

 - 📝 I regularly write articles on [dev.to](dev.to)

-- 💬 Ask me about **React, Node, Python, Testing, Web Security and Data Science**
+- 💬 Ask me about **React, Node, Python, Testing, Web Security, Automation, and Data Science**

 - 📫 How to reach me **kpododanielnarh@gmail.com**